A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Method

 \subsection{Matching}

 A large number of matching methods have been proposed.
 This section provides an intuitive discussion of the basic idea.
-More details can be found in Rubin (1973a,b) and Stuart (2010).
+More details can be found in \citep{rubin_a, rubin_b} and \citep{stuart}.

 To highlight the basic steps of matching, consider the example in the Introduction, where the two treatment groups are those who exercise and those who do not.
 Consider one of the units in the exercise group.
-If this person is young, then match with a young person in the non-exercise group, otherwise match with an older person in the non-exercise group.
+If this person is young, then match that person with a young person in the non-exercise group; otherwise, match that person with an older person in the non-exercise group.
 This matching leads to pairs of individuals both of whom have the same age, but only one exercises.
 As such, any difference in health between the pair cannot be attributed to age.
-This type of matching is not limited to pairs of individuals, and can be generalized to include multiple units.
+This type of matching is not limited to pairs of individuals and can be generalized to include multiple units.
 Moreover, multiple lurking variables can be used to perform the matching.
-Although matching offers a principled approach to eliminating the effects of the confounding variables, it could still suffer from the same ``curse of dimensionality" that afflicts the method of controlling multiple confounding variables.
-The ``magic" of matching is that it is not necessary to match the cases based on all of the confounding variables, but only based on one variable - the PS (Heinrich, Maffioli, and Vazquez 2010; Abadie and Imbens 2016).
+Although matching offers a principled approach to eliminating the effects of the confounding variables, it could still suffer from the same ``curse of dimensionality'' that afflicts the method of controlling multiple confounding variables.
+The ``magic" of matching is that it is not necessary to match the cases based on all of the confounding variables, but only based on one variable - the PS \citep{heinrich, abadie_imbens}.
+Intuitively, the reason it is sufficient to match with PS only is that the PS is a balancing score, i.e., conditional on the PS, the distribution of all measured confounders is the same in the treatment and control groups.
+Therefore, units with similar PS can be compared as if treatment assignment were randomized with respect to those confounders \citep{rosenbaum_rubin}.